priner/micro-aspell-plugin/help/aspell.md

 ## Commands

+* `togglecheck`: turns the spellchecking on/off.
+You can bind it to a key as `lua:aspell.addpersonal`.
+The effect's the same as changing `aspell.check` using `setlocal`.

 * `addpersonal`: adds the word the cursor is on to your personal dictionary, so that it won't be highlighted as a misspell anymore.
 You can bind it to a key as `lua:aspell.addpersonal`.